Water and Drought Response

 PG&E uses some freshwater for internal operations at the plants, but these are largely closed-loop systems that minimize the amount of water consumed.

 PG&E was presented with the U.S. Green Building Award for the innovative water reuse system at our San Francisco Service Center Garage Building.
 The site achieved LEED Platinum after a remodel and seismic retrofit.
 As part of the remodel, we created a system to capture groundwater from an aquifer that runs under the building and use it for the building’s cooling system.

 PG&E owns and operates the nation’s largest investor-owned hydroelectric system.
 Our hydroelectric power plants are largely non-consumptive, meaning that after water passes through turbines to produce electricity, it is returned to the river.

 PG&E also uses water for energy storage to help balance daily variations in electric demand at the 1,212 MW Helms Pumped Storage Project.
-Located more than 1,000 feet inside a solid granite mountain, the non-consumptive facility alternately draws water from an upper reservoir to produce electricity when demand is high and pumps it back when demand is low for reuse during the next high-demand period.
+Located more than 1,000 feet inside the Sierra Nevada mountains, the non-consumptive Helms facility alternately dispatches water from an upper reservoir to a lower reservoir to produce electricity when demand is high, pumping it back uphill when demand is low.

 Water Conservation in Our Facilities

 PG&E’s offices and service centers rely on water for restrooms, kitchens, mechanical system cooling, vehicle washing and landscape irrigation.
 As the drought in California continued in 2015, PG&E stayed committed to conserving water at our facilities.
 Our efforts proved positive, with water use decreasing 7.8 percent compared to the prior year, exceeding our target of 4.5 percent.
 This was in addition to the 30 percent reduction we achieved over the previous five years.